fsaltunyuva/fsaltunyuva.github.io/_posts/2025-11-24-Ray-Tracing-Adventure.md

 </p>

 ### Area Lights
 Area lights are light sources that have a defined shape and size, as opposed to point lights which emit light from a single point.
 Area lights produce softer shadows and more realistic lighting effects.
-In input files, area lights are defined by their position, normal, size, and radiance.
 To simulate area lights, instead of evaluating a single lighting direction, we must sample many random points on the square surface.

 To sample a square area light, I first build an orthonormal basis (u,v) on the light’s surface using its normal: